nirmata/nirmata-kube-controller-helm/README.md

 helm repo update nirmata-kube-controller
 ```

 Once the repository is added, the cluster can be added to NPM by installing the helm chart.
+Make sure to have Nirmata API key handy before running the helm install command.

 ```console
 helm install myNPMcluster nirmata-kube-controller/nirmata-kube-controller. --set cluster.name=mytestcluster --set apiToken="xxxxxxxxxxxxxxxx"